Phala-Network/phala-wiki/content/docs/poc3/1-1-hardware-configuration.md

 You're all set to start running SGX programs!
 ```

-If your got a report as below, please screenshort it, and [send it to Phala developers](https://discord.gg/zjdJ7d844d):
+If your got a report as below, please screenshort it, and send it to [Phala developers](https://discord.gg/zjdJ7d844d) for help:

 ```
 Detecting SGX, this may take a minute...